commandblock2/coffee-mod-hsds/README.md

 - Finish advancements and rewrite previous section according to advancements
 - Texturing
 - Also game play improvement like particles and sound effect
+- Gamerule!!! instead of config file and strip the dependency of owo maybe